gonutz/dxc/README.md

 Compile DirectX Shaders from Go
 ===============================

-`dxc` is a Go library to compiler DirectX shaders and effects.
+`dxc` is a Go library to compile DirectX shaders and effects.
 It uses the D3DCompiler_XX.dll DLLs that come with any Windows system.

 To install the library, call